airctic/icevision/docs/HOW-TO.md

 ## How to save trained weights in Google Colab?
 In the following example, we show how to save trained weight using an EffecientDet model.
 The latter can be replaced by any model supported by IceVision

-Check out the [Train a Dataset Notebook](https://airctic.github.io/icevision/how_train_dataset/) to get familiar with all the steps from the training a dataset to saving the trained weights.
+Check out the [Quick Start Notebook](https://airctic.com/quickstart/) to get familiar with all the steps from the training a dataset to saving the trained weights.

 ```python
 # Model